National Forest Leicestershire

 Regular services connect towns like Coalville and Ashby-de-la-Zouch with Leicester and nearby areas.
 Additional routes link the district to East Midlands Airport and surrounding villages.

-North West Leicestershire is easily accessible via the M1, A42, and A511, with well-signposted routes.
+The National Forest Leicestershire is easily accessible via the M1, A42, and A511, with well-signposted routes.
 Ample parking is available in town centres and at key attractions across the district.

 The nearest stations are East Midlands Parkway and Loughborough, offering connections to major cities.
 From these stations, local buses and taxis provide access to various parts of the district.